 pip install locopy

-A virtual environment is highly recommended
+A virtual or conda environment is highly recommended

 $ virtualenv locopy $ source locopy/bin/activate $ pip install --upgrade setuptools pip $ pip install locopy